 Why employers value it

 Data driven decision making has become central to organisational strategy.
+As this capability grows across organisations, internal roles also need to evolve to support it.
+This shift also highlights upskilling HR teams as organisations focus on building stronger data skills across departments.
 Employees who translate data into understandable insights help teams make better decisions.

 Businesses increasingly rely on analytics to guide operations, marketing, and product development.